|Live and Study Abroad • Hong Kong

 Elements Should be Included in the Orientation Package

 Different schools have different approaches.
-I am giving my example here simply because I am probably the first person ever in HK createing and providing a full orientation package to incoming international students - which is now being adopted by almost every university in HK.
+I am giving my example here simply because I am probably the first person ever in HK creating and providing a full orientation package to incoming international students - which is now being adopted by almost every university in HK.

 Information of the host country and school - through official website, printed booklet, video introduction (viewable online), etc.